FAQs & Answers

 If you still have questions, please schedule a meeting with our DAEE Student Success Coordinator.

 The Alternate PIN is your registration code and allows you to enroll in classes during the upcoming semester.
-To obtain your PIN, you need to meet with your academic advisor during the advising week.
-Prior to advising week, you will receive an email from your academic advisor regarding scheduling a meeting.
+To obtain your PIN, you need to meet with your academic advisor duringpre-registration advising.
+Prior to pre-registration advising, you will receive an email from your academic advisor regarding scheduling a meeting.
 If you don't see an email received from your advisor, then email the professor to request an advising appointment.
-Failure to schedule a meeting with your academic advisor during advising week can result in a lengthy delay in acquiring your PIN and registering for classes.
+Failure to schedule a meeting with your academic advisor can result in a lengthy delay in acquiring your PIN and registering for classes.
 You will not be able to obtain your PIN from anyone other than your assigned academic advisor.
+After receiving your PIN, you will be able to register for classes beginning on your assigned registration date.
+You can check your registration date in the Office of the Registrar's Registration Handbook.

 The DAEE offers two types of independent study courses (ECNS 292 and ECNS 492) and two undergraduate research courses (ECNS 290R and ECNS 490R).
 In each case, both the lower 200-level course and the upper 400-level course can be used toward fulfilling your degree requirements.
-However, because each type of course will be unique to each student, discussing the opportunities with your academic advisor is recommended.
+However, because the course will be unique to each student, discussing opportunities with your academic advisor (remove link) is recommended.

 Approval to allow this type of course to satisfy DAEE major or minor requirements must have permission from the DAEE Certifying Officer.
 To obtain this, first complete a “Request for Independent Study” form and attach a written proposal detailing the exact activities that will result in credits.
-Email the request to the Certifying Officer, Dr. Isaac Swensen.
+Once completed, email this form to [email protected] to be routed to the appropriate Certifying Officer.

 First, to check whether a course has been approved and transferred to MSU in the past, access the MSU Transfer Equivalency Guide.
 If the course you wish to take at another institution exists and is directly equivalent to the MSU course of interest, no further action is required.